 If you want the pomade look but have sensitive skin then Imperial Barber Products Classic Pomade will be the best bet.

 So what If your a total beginner to styling your hair.

 … and you also don’t want to spend an arm and a leg.

-With the wax you will find its the easiest and the most versatile to use and clean up.
-Now For the gel you will find its cheap and really easy to use and it holds the same look all day.
+With the wax, you will find it’s the easiest and the most versatile to use and clean up.
+Now For the gel, you will find it’s cheap and effortless to use, and it holds the same look all day.

 If you find your super health conscious and want great looking hair with out the shiny product look.

-Clay like Uppercut Matt Clay is the perfect option.
+Clay like Uppercut Clay is the perfect option.